 On the next screen, the setup program will copy the Windows files from your installation media to your computer and begin installing the operating system itself.
-This process may take quite some time, so if you’ve got something else to do for thirty minutes to an hour, it’s fine to leave your computer alone, so long as it’s plugged in or has plenty of battery power left.
+This process may take quite some time, so if you’ve got something else to do for thirty minutes to an hour, it’s fine to leave your computer alone, so long as it’s plugged in.
 Keep an eye on the screen and return when the process is finished.
 Your computer may restart on its own.

 After a few minutes, you should see Windows 8.1 begin its first bootup process.
 Here, you’ll select a few settings and personal touches.
 Just follow the on-screen instructions, entering your username and password where prompted.
 Click Finish.

 Regardless, after the allotted time, the operating system will delete the previous OS files to make room on the hard drive.
 If you’ve run Windows 10’s disk cleanup operation, it may have prematurely deleted those files already, but only if you ran it manually.